Modeling CO Line Profiles in Shocks of W28 and IC44: Predictions of Velocity Distribution of CO in W28 and IC443

-where It is important to note that the LVG approximation is valid only when the velocity gradient of the envelope is much greater than the local thermal velocity gradient within it:
+{In this work, we use the LVG approximation to predict the line profile of CO transitions.
+Our approximation is valid only when the velocity gradient in a characteristic length ($L$) is much greater than the local thermal velocity gradient within it as}

-where \(L = T_{\rm n} / \:|dT_{\rm n}/dz|\) is the characteristic dimension of the shock region, through which physical parameters changes.
-In Figure \ref{fig:lvg}, the velocity gradient due to shock \(dv_{\rm sh}/ds\) is plotted for all the shock models tested.
-It is clear that the velocity gradient is sufficient such that LVG is satisfied only within the strong heating and rapid cooling phase, when the shock peaks in temperature.